nydebnath/sample/README.md

-this is a sample repository
+this is a sample repository, and a lot to do here.